South Dakota Landlord Tenant Law

 Nationwide Landlord Tenant Laws

 Looking for landlord tenant laws outside of South Dakota?
 The American Apartment Owners Association offers helpful landlord tenant laws for all 50 states.
-Click on any of the states listed below and go directly to its landlord tenant law page.
-To visit the homepage of landlord tenant laws, click here.
+Click on any of the states listed below and go directly to its landlord tenant laws page.

 - Alabama (AL)